CarinaMic/Anatomy-Boundary-Analysis/README.md

 - Efficient and comprehensive visualisation and analysis of anatomical models.

 ## Compatibility:
-The class is compatible with MATLAB and can be easily integrated into existing workflows for scaling anatomical models.
+The project is compatible with MATLAB and can be easily integrated into existing workflows for scaling anatomical models.

 ## Disclaimer:
-This MATLAB class is provided on the MATLAB File Exchange for educational and research purposes.
-Users should ensure that the class meets their specific analysis requirements and may need to adapt it accordingly.
+This MATLAB project is provided on the MATLAB File Exchange for educational and research purposes.
+Users should ensure that the project meets their specific analysis requirements and may need to adapt it accordingly.
 The code is provided "as-is," and the author assumes no responsibility for its use or any consequences thereof.

 ## MATLAB Version Compatibility:
 Optimised for Matlab 2023a, but should be compatible with most recent MATLAB versions.